Ask a doctor about a prescription for CITALOPRAM VIR 20 mg FILM-COATED TABLETS

 Consult your doctor or pharmacist before using any medication.

-Studies in animals have shown that citalopram reduces sperm quality.
-Theoretically, this could affect fertility, but the impact on human fertility has not been observed so far.
+Animal studies have shown that citalopram reduces sperm quality.
+Theoretically, this could affect fertility, but the impact on human fertility has not been observed yet.

 Pregnancy

-The experience with the use of Citalopram VIR during pregnancy is limited.
+Experience with the use of Citalopram VIR during pregnancy is limited.
 Do not take Citalopram VIR if you are pregnant or are planning to become pregnant, unless your doctor considers it absolutely necessary.
-Do not interrupt treatment with Citalopram VIR abruptly.
+Do not stop treatment with Citalopram VIR abruptly.

-Inform your doctor if you are taking Citalopram VIR in the last 3 months of pregnancy, as the baby may have some symptoms at birth.
-Usually, these symptoms appear in the first 24 hours after birth.
-They include: inability to sleep or feed properly, respiratory problems that can become faster (symptom along with blue skin of persistent pulmonary hypertension of the newborn (HPPN)), blue skin or too hot or cold, discomfort, continuous crying, stiff or soft muscles, lethargy, tremors, tics, or seizures.
+Tell your doctor if you are taking Citalopram VIR in the last 3 months of pregnancy, as the baby may have some symptoms at birth.
+These symptoms usually appear in the first 24 hours after birth and include: inability to sleep or feed properly, breathing problems that can become faster (symptom along with blue skin due to persistent pulmonary hypertension of the newborn (PPHN)), blue or too hot or cold skin, discomfort, continuous crying, stiff or soft muscles, lethargy, tremors, tics, or seizures.
 If the baby has any of these symptoms, contact your doctor immediately, who will advise you.

 Breastfeeding